Foster, aerosol 100 mcg+6 mcg/dose 120 doses

 Overdose

-Symptoms: in overdose, symptoms typical of beta2-adrenomimetics due to formoterol occur, such as nausea, vomiting, headache, tremor, somnolence, palpitations, tachycardia, ventricular arrhythmia, prolongation of QTc interval, metabolic acidosis, hypokalemia, hyperglycemia.
+Symptoms: in case of overdose, symptoms typical of beta2-adrenergic agonists occur due to formoterol, such as nausea, vomiting, headache, tremor, drowsiness, palpitations, tachycardia, ventricular arrhythmia, prolongation of the QTc interval, metabolic acidosis, hypokalemia, hyperglycemia.

 Treatment: symptomatic treatment.
 In severe cases, hospitalization.
-The use of cardioselective beta-adrenoblockers may be considered, with caution, since the use of these agents may cause bronchospasm.
-Plasma potassium levels should be monitored.
+The use of cardioselective beta-blockers may be considered with caution as these agents may cause bronchospasm.
+It is necessary to monitor the level of potassium in the blood plasma.

-In chronic use of excessive doses of beclomethasone dipropionate, its systemic effects may become apparent: significant suppression of the adrenal cortex up to and including adrenal crisis may occur.
-Acute adrenal crisis is manifested by hypoglycemia accompanied by confusion and/or seizures.
-Situations that may serve as triggers for acute adrenal crisis include trauma, surgery, infection, or a rapid reduction in the dose of Foster’s beclomethasone.
-In chronic overdose, monitoring of adrenal cortical reserve function is recommended.
+With chronic use of excessive doses of beclomethasone dipropionate, its systemic effect may occur: significant suppression of the adrenal cortex may occur, up to an adrenal crisis.
+Acute adrenal crisis is characterized by hypoglycemia, accompanied by confusion and/or convulsions.
+Situations that can serve as triggers for acute adrenal crisis include trauma, surgery, infection, or a rapid reduction in the dose of beclomethasone included in Foster.
+In case of chronic overdose, it is recommended to monitor the reserve function of the adrenal cortex.

 ---|---|